grafana/loki/docs/sources/clients/promtail/logrotation.md

 }
 ```

-If neither of `kubelet` or `CRI` is configured for log rotate, then we can still use `logrotate` utility on kubernetes nodes for the logration as explained previously.
+If neither `kubelet` nor `CRI` is configured for rotating logs, then the `logrotate` utility can be used on the Kubernetes nodes as explained previously.

 **We recommend using kubelet for log rotation**